JohnLockwood/Goalboost/README.md

 Alguito is John and Jenniffer's retirement project.
 We better figure out what it will do.
 I'm still thinking time and billing, but also project tracking.
 There should be a full spec in the doc directory.

+NOTE:  At this point Unit Tests are HOSED.

 # Dependencies
 Python 3.x
 [Eve Python Rest Framework](http://python-eve.org/index.html)